April 22, 2020 3 min read

 When should you wash your hands?

-The first step is recognize WHEN you need to wash, with a comprehensive list provided by the Centre for Disease Control and Prevention(CDC) below:
+The first step is to recognise when you need to wash, with a comprehensive list provided (see below) by the CDC

 • Before eating food